rigelshasani/GameLearning/README.md

 Learning to use SFML with C++ for making basic games and learning along the way.
 Built using CMake.

 _The first issue was setting up SFML (Simple and Fast Multimedia Library) with C++ in Visual Studio Code (VSCode) in my Linux system(Manjaro).
-I made a guide to guide the builder/any person interested through the process:_
+I made a guide to guide any person interested through the process:_

 ## 1. Install SFML